meilisearch/documentation/guides/advanced_guides/datatypes.md

 When documents are returned upon search, they contain [displayed fields](/guides/advanced_guides/field_properties.md#displayed-fields).
 The displayed values are always **returned unchanged**.

-If a field is [searchable](/guides/advanced_guides/field_properties.md#searchable-fields), each data type is handled in a different way.
+When a field is [searchable](/guides/advanced_guides/field_properties.md#searchable-fields), each data type is handled in a different way.

 ### String